alexaugur/teachU/Documentation.md

 Backend: 51% (overall).
 Our backend coverage is decent, and we are able to verify many of the core applications of our app work, such as user authentication, profile creations, job postings, applying to jobs, and more.
 However, we needed to be more thorough.

-Overall, we definitely feel short in our testing requirements as we should have prioritize it more and were trying to tackle this challenge with 1 less member than average.

 ### 8.3 Known Issues and Limitations
 - Authentication.
 Some schools and teachers can theoretically access each other's endpoints and data (using external systems like Postman)
 - One issue a user may encounter is slow fetches.
 The reason for our slow backend is because it is a free and accessible one that we chose to use.
 Thus, our job query is slow